 After an initial run at the Octagon Museum in Washington, DC, the exhibit was featured at the A'18 Conference on Architecture in New York City as well as at the AIA Portland/Oregon Center for Architecture, AIA San Francisco, and Howard University.

-Click HERE for an exhibit review in Curbed DC and HERE for a review in The Architect's Newspaper.
+Click here to see the complete exhibition website,here for an exhibit review in Curbed DC, and here for a review in The Architect's Newspaper.